BY Anna Della Subin in Features | 20 OCT 21

 Main image: Matt Lipps, Colour, 2013, C-print, 1.6 × 1 m.
 Courtesy: the artist, Josh Lilley, London, Marc Selwyn Fine Art, Los Angeles, and Jessica Silverman Gallery, San Francisco

-Anna Della Subin is a writer, critic and senior editor at Bidoun.
-Her book Accidental Gods:
+Anna Della Subin is the author of Accidental Gods (Granta, 2022) and a senior editor at Bidoun.

 SHARE THIS